pnp/pnpassessment/docs/using-the-assessment-tool/setupauth.md

 A configured Azure AD application is a pre-requisite for using the Microsoft 365 Assessment tool.
 When you [start an assessment](assess-start.md) you'll be able to specify the Azure AD application to use and how you want to authenticate.
 When you don't specify an Azure AD application when starting an assessment the **PnP Management Shell** application will be assumed, if you're using a recent [PnP PowerShell](https://pnp.github.io/powershell/) version then this application most likely was setup.

 > [!Note]
 > It's strongly recommended to create a dedicated Azure AD application so you can limit the needed permissions to what's needed by the module you're using in the Microsoft 365 Assessment tool.
+Also as throttling rules are bound to applications there's less throttling impact if you use a dedicated Azure AD application for the assessments.

 ### Permissions required